Dr. Shirley's History Pages

 Galba Emperor of Rome

-Flavius Josephus writes "History of the Jewish War"
+Flavius Josephus wrote "History of the Jewish War"

-Christians from Jerusalem flee to Pella in Transjordan
+Christians from Jerusalem fled to Pella in Transjordan

 Esssene community at Qumran destroyed by the Romans.
-The Essenes hid their scrolls in nearby caves - The "Dead Sea Scrolls" found in 1949
+The Essenes hid their scrolls in nearby caves - The "Dead Sea Scrolls", which were found in 1949

 AD 69